JoinSports/Documentation/UC/UC1_CreateUser.md

 ## 1. Use-Case Name
 ### 1.1 Brief Description
-This use case will allow the user to create a new account within the JoinsSports application.
+This use case will allow the user to create a new account within the JoinSports application.

 ## 2. Flow of Events
 ### 2.1 Basic Flow